django-auth-ldap/django-auth-ldap/docs/index.rst

     AUTH_LDAP_USER_DN_TEMPLATE = "uid=%(user)s,ou=users,dc=example,dc=com"

+Note that you should still set :ref:`AUTH_LDAP_BIND_DN` and :ref:`AUTH_LDAP_BIND_PASSWORD` if you need anything other than simple authentication, as all LDAP operations will be performed with these credentials.
+This is for consistency and also because we would otherwise have to store the user's password in the session.

 By default, LDAP connections are unencrypted and make no attempt to protect sensitive information, such as passwords.
 When communicating with an LDAP server on localhost or on a local network, this might be fine.
 If you need a secure